 We offer assistance for instructors who are looking to brush up on their own research skills or acquaint themselves with the resources Richland has to offer.
 We are always updating our resources with new editions, alternative formats and new content.
 We strive to keep our collections current to support your class and provide the latest research for preparing new lectures.
 We offer one-on-one consultations or group presentations.

 To schedule an information literacy or research session, please fill out and submit the Faculty Request Form.
 We prefer that you make your request two weeks in advance of the desired date and require a minimum of one week’s notice.
 No formal sessions are scheduled during the first week of classes or during the final exam period.

 Instructors may put either personally owned or Richland library items on reserve for current classes.
-We ask that a Reserve Request Form be filled out each time an instructor puts any items on reserve.
+We ask that the instructor or division administrative assistant bring the item(s) to the library.
+Be sure the person you give it to knows your name, class number and title and desired loan period.
 All reserve items must adhere to the Copyright Act (Title 17, U.S Code).
 The current reserve lists can be searched at Course Reserves in the Richland online catalog.
-Please contact Gavena Dahlman, Coordinator of Access Services for any questions regarding course reserves.
-She can be reached at (217) 875-7211, ext.
-6301 or email@example.com.
+If you have any questions please contact the Library at AskALibrarian@richland.edu